-At September 30, 2003, distributors were maintaining an average of approximately 2.0 months of inventory of our products.
+At December 31, 2003, distributors were maintaining an average of approximately 2.2 months of inventory of our products.
 Over the past three fiscal years, the months of inventory maintained by our distributors have fluctuated between approximately 2.0 and 3.3 months.
 Thus, inventory levels at our distributors are at the low end of the range we have experienced over the last three years.
 Our distributors may change their inventory holding levels based on industry conditions, product lead times and other factors pertinent to their business.
 As we recognize revenue based on sell through for all of our distributors, we do not believe that inventory holding patterns at our distributors will materially impact our net sales.
+However, as lead times extend, our distributors' inventory holding patterns could potentially impact their sales of our products.